-7 Give details of the main standards and guidelines regarding risk and compliance management processes in your jurisdiction.
+Give details of the main standards and guidelines regarding risk and compliance management processes in your jurisdiction.

-Risk and compliance management processes are outlined in non-binding soft law international standards such as ISO Standard 31000 - Risk Management and ISO Standard 37301 - Compliance Management Systems, which are used by most international companies as benchmarks.
-Few (mainly large international) corporations also follow the enterprise risk management framework of the Committee of Sponsoring Organizations of the Treadway
+Risk and compliance management processes are outlined in non-binding soft law international standards such as ISO

-Commission or the Institute of Internal Auditors' three lines model (revised in June 2020; this is a basic risk governance concept, not a standard).
+Standard 31000 - Risk Management and ISO Standard 19600 - Compliance Management Systems, which are used by most international companies as benchmarks.
+Few (mainly large international) corporations also follow the enterprise risk management framework of the Committee of Sponsoring Organizations of the Treadway Commission or the Institute of Internal Auditors' three lines model (revised in June 2020; this is a basic risk governance concept, not a standard).

-ISO Standard 31000 provides senior management with a framework for designing and implementing an effective risk management system that fosters risk identification, risk analysis and risk evaluation (which, taken together, constitute the risk assessment process) and risk treatment.
-ISO Standard 37301 sets out the principles of good compliance governance, the roles responsibilities at all levels of an organisation, the procedures for planning, implementing and monitoring, measuring and continually improving a compliance management system.
+ISO Standard 31000 provides senior management with a framework for designing and implementing an ell ective risk management system that fosters risk identification, risk analysis and risk evaluation (which, taken together, constitute the risk assessment process) and risk treatment.
+ISO Standard 19600 sets out the principles of good compliance governance, the roles responsibilities at all levels of an organisation, the procedures for planning, implementing and monitoring, measuring and continually improving a compliance management system.

 In 2002, Switzerland's economic association Economiesuisse introduced the Swiss Code of Best Practice for Corporate Governance (Swiss Code).
 This recommendation refers to corporate governance of stock corporations listed on the Swiss Exchange.
 In 2014, a new edition of the Swiss Code was published adding, in particular, an annex with recommendations on compensation systems for the board of directors and executive management.
-In 2023 another edition was published adapting the amendments of the Swiss Code of Obligations and recommending the reporting on non-financial matters to go beyond the legal requirements and to have the report reinforced by an independent, external audit.
+Given the age of the Code, it may be superseded by the forthcoming ISO Standard on governance of organisations (ISO 37000).